-I. See Appendix D for River Levels & Rowing Restrictions.
+MRC has established guidelines for rowing, Safety Matrix (Appendix A), which are based on environmental conditions and can be found on our website.
 This policy addresses water safety utilizing daily flow and temperature of the Mississippi.
-This policy can also be found on the MRC website on the Safety page.
 MRC rowers are expected to comply with all safety policies.
 Others using our docks are notified of our polices and are encouraged to comply.
 When docks are closed due to safety concerns, they are closed to all rowers including non MRC members.

-II.
 Weather

-• All members should be aware of the weather conditions.
+All members should be aware of the weather conditions.
 Check for gathering clouds, changes in wind speed and direction, temperature changes or other boats returning home before heading out.
 Note: If any of conditions below exist and it is felt by anyone attending practice that a determination to cancel practice is needed, the coach should meet with two members present at practice.
 Preferably, a captain and Safety Committee liaison can share the responsibility with the coach of making the call regarding practice.

-- Wind - Do not row in high wind or whitecaps under any circumstances - Fog - Do not row in fog if visibility is less than 100 yards.
-Lights are recommended on all shells and launches for rowing in fog with visibility greater than 100 yards. - Lightning/Thunder - Never launch a shell if you see lightning or hear thunder. - US Rowing Association guidelines state rowers must wait 30 minutes after lightning/thunder has been sighted/heard, and no new activity has been seen/heard. - If on the water and lightning is seen, thunder is heard, or hair is noticed to be standing on end with static electricity, then head to the nearest shore or dock.
+- Wind Do not row in high wind or whitecaps under any circumstances - Fog Do not row in fog if visibility is less than 100 yards.
+Lights are recommended on all shells and launches for rowing in fog with visibility greater than 100 yards. - Lightning/Thunder Never launch a shell if you see lightning or hear thunder.
+US Rowing Association guidelines state rowers must wait 30 minutes after lightning/thunder has been sighted/heard, and no new activity has been seen/heard.
+If on the water and lightning is seen, thunder is heard, or hair is noticed to be standing on end with static electricity, head to the nearest shore or dock.
 If the storm is not yet upon the shell, follow close to the shoreline and quickly return to the boathouse.
-If the storm is upon the

-- shell, take the shell ashore and wait for the storm to pass. - Cold and Hot weather - Rowing in hot weather with warm temperatures, sun exposure or high humidity poses a challenge to the body's regulation system.
-If sweat is excessive and fluids are not continually replaced, dehydration may occur. - Symptoms of HEAT EXHAUSTION: cool, clammy pale skin, sweating, dry mouth, fatigue, weakness, dizziness, cramps in abdomen or legs - Symptoms of HEAT STROKE: very high temperature (104 degrees of higher), hot, dry, red skin, NO SWEATING, deep breathing, confusion and general weakness - Rowing in cold weather poses potential danger for hypothermia and drowning.
-Symptoms of HYPOTHERMIA: uncontrollable shivering, cold ,pale skin, slurred speech, fumbling, stumbling, abnormal slow breathing
+If the storm is upon the shell, take the shell ashore and wait for the storm to pass. - Hot and Cold weather Rowing in hot weather with warm temperatures, sun exposure or high humidity poses a challenge to the body's regulation system.
+If sweat is excessive and fluids are not continually replaced, dehydration may occur.
+Symptoms of HEAT EXHAUSTION: cool, clammy pale skin, sweating, dry mouth, fatigue, weakness, dizziness, cramps in abdomen or legs.
+Symptoms of HEAT STROKE: very high temperature (104 degrees of higher), hot, dry, red skin, NO SWEATING, deep breathing, confusion and general weakness.
+Rowing in cold weather poses potential danger for hypothermia and drowning.
+Symptoms of HYPOTHERMIA: uncontrollable shivering, cold, pale skin, slurred speech, fumbling, stumbling, abnormal slow breathing - Cold water Rowers should be aware of the temperature of the water and dangers of being immersed in cold water.
+Cold water video here.
+RowSafe USA cold water facts here.